starbeamjs/starbeam/packages/universal/runtime/README.md

 `@starbeam/runtime` is part of Starbeam, a library for building and using reactive objects in any framework.

+## Package surface status

+`@starbeam/runtime` is a public low-level package for Starbeam adapters and library implementors.
+It is not the normal app-author API.
+App authors should usually use a framework adapter, `@starbeam/universal`, or a package-level API such as `@starbeam/resource`.

+The current public surface is compatibility surface for adapter/runtime code.
+Some exports are implementation-shaped and may move behind clearer protocol boundaries in a later Prepare / Execute / Review (PER) cycle.

 ## Primitive

 `@starbeam/runtime` is stable, with the same [semver policy as Starbeam][starbeam semver policy].